 - 1. Build the ISO and USB key on a device running Windows 10

 - 2. Install ADK on Windows 10

 - 3. Build the WinPE image

-- 4. Set up QEMU to install WinPE
+- 4. Boot WinPE

 6.1 Download and run Windows ADK and WinPE

 Microsoft does not provide an .iso file for WinPE.
 Instead, download the Windows ADK and Windows PE at https://docs.microsoft.com/en-us/windows-hardware/get-started/adk-install to build one yourself.